rwb/c621/README.md

 ### Lesson 8 - Monday 3/24/25

 * Reminder: Assignment #2 is due tomorrow at 11:59pm on ELMS.
-* Tonight, we finish topic 15 and also cover topics 16 and 17.
+* Tonight, we finish topic 15 and also cover topics 16.

 #### Topic 15: Residuals/Prediction Errors (Continued)